Sainz says he is unlikely to stay at Toro Rosso

-SPIELBERG, Austria Spanish Formula One driver Carlos Sainz said on Thursday he was unlikely to stay at Toro Rosso next season and was open to offers.
+SPIELBERG, Austria (Reuters) - Spanish Formula One driver Carlos Sainz said on Thursday he was unlikely to stay at Toro Rosso next season and was open to offers.

 "It’s still a very long season ahead, obviously rumours are always going to come at this stage," he told reporters when asked about speculation that other teams were interested in securing his services.